Three years after countless and fast-changing COVID-19-related restrictions, many travelers are raring for a comeback. Revenge travel is real!

-And what better way to satiate your hunger for wandering than planning it this summer?
+What better way to satiate your hunger for wandering than planning it this summer?
 Just the prospect of it will send excitement throughout your body.
 After all, our country has more than 7,600 islands waiting to be visited, explored, and marveled at.
-From Luzon to Mindanao, you’ll always find not only tourist hotspots but also underrated gems.
+From Luzon to Mindanao, you’ll always find not only domestic tourist hotspots but also underrated gems.

-This list is an assortment of beaches, road trips, and adventures.
+This list of the country's most popular tourist destinations is an assortment of beaches, road trips, and adventures.

 You can’t talk about Siargao without mentioning the words “surfing,” “beach,” and “beautiful.”
 However, these words aren't enough to perfectly capture the essence of this paradise.
 It’s hard to explain the allure of the island, though.
 You need to personally experience what this place has to offer!